 Inflammation in our bodies is a good thing; it is the first step to healing.
 But it is a very brief and painful part of the healing process.
 When inflammation continues past the normal period, it leads to a lack of healing and excessive pain, and becomes very debilitating.
-When your dog cannot move around freely, he is simply not happy.
+In overweight dogs, thi inflammatory phase of healing can become a chronic, continuous state.

 Overweight means two things really; first, your dog is very likely to develop arthritis, and second, when they do, it will be more painful and progress faster than if the dog were at an ideal body weight.

 In the veterinary and rehabilitation profession, we have a pyramid chart that guides us on how to manage and treat pain systematically and comprehensively.
 At the very base of the pyramid is weight management, because just doing this one thing – just by managing weight – we can decrease your dog’s pain and improve their mobility massively.
 It is our starting point, and it should be yours too.